 June, 11 (Monday).
 Writes a letter from Tavistock House to Samuel Morley, saying he is unable to attend the inaugural meeting of the Administrative Reform Association (on 13 June) due to prior commitments.

-June, 29.
-The Daily Telegraph is launched (originally called the Daily Telegraph & Courier).
+June, 29 (Friday).
+The Daily Telegraph newspaper is launched (originally called the Daily Telegraph & Courier).

 July – Sept.
-Rents a house overlooking the sea in Folkestone at 3 Albion Villas.
+Dickens rents a house overlooking the sea in Folkestone at 3 Albion Villas.

 December.
 Little Dorrit is published monthly between December 1855 and June 1857.